 - Rubber mat, wood, or 95 durometer urethane pads

 Prepare the metal sheet by annealing it.
 Annealing metal to a dull red glow softens the metal, making it more malleable and easier to cut.
 A micro torch is a great tool to use to anneal metal sheet.

-Learn all about using a micro torch for your handmade jewelry designs in the FREE Bluprint mini-class Micro Torch Basics.
+Learn all about using a micro torch for your handmade jewelry designs in the FREE Craftsy mini-class Micro Torch Basics.

 Use a circle template or the punches to draw the shape onto your metal.
 This allows for the best use of the metal sheet.

 To mark the metal sheet, use a circle template or a punch the next size down of the punch you’ll be cutting.
 This allows you to see the shape when placing the metal sheet between the two the plates of the disc cutter and line it up with the interior hole of the cutter.